Uberspace/lab/source/guide_mautic.rst

 This guide will show you how to install Mautic 4 on your Uberspace using the Composer installation method.

-.. important:: This guide assumes that you will use a separate subdomain for Mautic, such as `mautic.isabell.uber.space`.
-	If you use your regular `*.uber.space` domain you can use the manual as is.
-	Make sure to replace `mautic.usabell.uber.space` with your own domain, if you got your own dedicated domain name.
+.. important:: It is bad practice to run your Mautic along your blog on the same server.
+  Doing so would expose your users' data along with their email addresses if your blog was victim to a successful hacker attack.
+  This would pose a massive GDPR infringement.
+  A separate Mautic installation means that Mautic will have its own distinct subdomain, such as ``mautic.mysite.com``.
+  Hence, we use ``mautic.mysite.com`` as your domain in this guide, since there is little practical use for Mautic without an accompanying website.
+  (Mautic is still reachable via ``isabell.uber.space`` if you follow this guide.)
-	If you prefer to use a subdirectory, you will need to make slight adjustments to this guide.
+  If you still prefer to use a subdirectory, you will need to make slight adjustments to this guide.

 .. note:: For this guide, you should be familiar with the basic concepts of